All of the course materials at Hadley are already adapted, and everyone wants you to succeed.

-The Hadley School for the Blind is committed to ensuring its web site and content are accessible for as broad a user base as possible.
-The Hadley Web site complies with best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act and the Web Content Accessibility Guidelines (WCAG) of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI).
+Hadley Institute for the Blind and Visually Impaired is committed to ensuring its website and content are accessible for as broad a user base as possible.
+The Hadley website complies with best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act and the Web Content Accessibility Guidelines (WCAG) of the World Wide Web Consortium Web Accessibility Initiative (W3C WAI).

 To access the text size feature from the browser's menus:

 Other browsers also may have similar options available.
 Please consult your browser's Help menu for specific instructions.